InfinitySheep/cs-learning-roadmap/README.md

    - Python code (`.py`)
    - Optional data files (JSON/CSV)
    - README with project description and usage
+   - project files will be saved to projects repository

 2. **Progress Tracking:**
    - Update the **Status** column as you move from *Planned → In Progress → Completed*.